-- Alerting system includes lights and vibrations.
+- The alerting system includes lights and vibrations.

-- Many parents have praised the customer service.
+- Good customer service.

-- No video.
+- No video display.

-4. Nanit Smart Baby Monitor
+Nanit Pro Smart Baby Monitor

 Best for Tech

 On top of this, parents can snap pics and videos to send directly to loved ones.
-The features of this monitor just don’t end.
+This monitor’s amazing features just don’t end.

-- Easy to set up, thoughtful packaging.
+- Easy to set up with thoughtful packaging.

 - Excellent video quality.